Chapter 11 Bankruptcy Attorney in Tucson, Arizona

 Chapter 11 bankruptcy is a type of reorganization that is a reorganization for big business.
 Although individuals can file Chapter 11 and reorganize, it’s mainly a tool that big business uses.
 An example would be, let’s say I was a business.
 I had three pieces of property and I had commercial loans on all the properties.
 What Chapter 11 would allow me to do, in most instances, would be to rewrite the existing mortgages, lowering the interest rate, re-amortizing those mortgages over a 30 or 40-year period and thereby lowering my monthly payment and allowing me more income to operate my business.

-Who can file for a Chapter 11 bankruptcy?
+Who can file for a Chapter 11 bankruptcy in Tucson?

 An entity can file, such as a corporation, an LLC or a Partnership.
 An individual can file as well.
 The Bankruptcy Code sometimes mandates that an individual file a Chapter 11 and not a Chapter 13 due to an excessive number of assets and an excessive amount of debt.